 ~ Highly manipulative

-CLICK ON THE FOLLOWING LINKS ARTICLES THAT YOU MIGHT FIND HELPFUL:
+CLICK ON THE FOLLOWING WORTHWHILE ARTICLES THAT YOU MAY FIND HELPFUL & VALIDATING:

 2. 30 RED FLAGS